puutaro/CommandClick/USAGE.md

 This feature is `CommandClick` special feature.
  `CommandClick` can search regardless of web or terminal.
- Shortly you can search `web terminal` freely.
+ Shortly you can search `web terminal view` freely.
  You can search web site text, terminal text, and `fannel`.
 Moreover, you can switch between them depending on the situation.
 Moreover, it enable by one button.